AbedSoleymani/Reinforcement-Learning/Dynamic Programming/README.md

 You can find the functions required for this concept in `funcs.py` file.
 # 0. Preparing FrozenLakeEnv for DP#
 Unlike the RL agent that has no idea about the dynamics of the environment, DP assumes that the agent has full knowledge of the MDP.
-To do so, we add this line \n
+To do so, we add the line
 `self.P = P`
 to the original `frozenlake.py` file downloaded from OpenAI to make the one-step dynamics accessible to the agent.
+In this way, for the object `env = FrozenLakeEnv(is_slippery=True)` we would have:\\
+`env.P[1][0]`
 # 1. Iterative Policy Evaluation#
 sd